CFmsu/DKong.java/README.md

 The sprite for the rails were created by me taking a screenshot of them from the original Donkey Kong game, which is probably why it's a little fuzzy looking.

 Nintendo owns all copyrights to Donkey Kong and Super Mario, and I take no ownership of their IP's.
 This is only a project that I've completed for a college course.

+One more thing: There's an inconsistent bug where Mario will immediately die upon opening the game.
+This doesn't happen very often and I don't understand what causes it, but it doesn't impact anything.
+All it does is make you wait for a few seconds.